Gesee-y/NodeTree.jl/ReadMe.md

 # Pretty printing of the tree
 print_tree(stdout,tree)

-# Pretty printing our arrays like a tree
+# Pretty printing our arrays like a tree, since NodeTree handle some Julia's base types as trees
 print_tree(stdout,a)

 ```